 - Formal launch in August 2013 at the Ulster American Folk Park, Omagh

-- Long distance hiker Joe Norman, trail name “Cotton Joe”, from North Carolina became the first walker to complete the route September 2013
+- Long distance hiker Joe Norman, trail name “Cotton Joe”, from North Carolina became the first walker to complete the route in September 2013

 - Engagement in the delivery of a Scoping Study Report of the Ulster-Ireland Section of the International Appalachian Trail funded by the RDP and delivered by Outdoor Recreation NI